ChiomaAkOg/Agile/README.md

-# Agile
+# Lab Agile Planning
-Learning more about GITHub
+Learning more about GITHub.
+This repository contains the lab for agile planning from Coursera